 Gavin Newsom broke his silence on whether he’ll run for president.

-By that, I mean that the California governor has yet again concocted a unique sequence of words which neither deny nor confirm what his future holds, even as he continues to present himself as more moderate yet combative than he’s ever been.
+By that, we mean that the California governor has yet again concocted a unique sequence of words that neither deny nor confirm what his future holds, even as he continues to present himself as more moderate yet more combative than he’s ever been.

 “I’m looking forward to who presents themselves in 2028, and who meets that moment,” Newsom said on (opens in new tab)CBS Sunday Morning (opens in new tab).